-My favorite parts of this book were his observations of the people in each city and country he visits.
+My favorite parts of Neither Here Nor There were his observations of the people in each city and country he visits.
 He points out the American tendency to view Europeans as all the same, for the most part, and it is fun to see how greatly the citizens of neighboring countries differ and how each city has its own personality.
 Describing the different flavors of the places he visits is where Bryson shines: the charming ugliness of Brussels, where it’s nearly impossible to tell that it’s a center of international government; the appealingly peaceful ambience of Copenhagen, which has a statue of a little mermaid rather than monuments to famous generals; the richness and style rampant in Milan, a city that barely feels Italian for its brusque order and businessmen; and the handsome Bern with its young people and lively cafes.

 “Is there anything, apart from a really good chocolate cream pie and receiving a large unexpected check in the mail, to beat finding yourself at large in a foreign city on a fair spring evening, loafing along unfamiliar streets in the long shadows of a lazy sunset, pausing to gaze in shop windows or at some church or lovely square or tranquil stretch of quayside, hesitating at street corners to decide whether that cheerful and homey restaurant you will remember fondly for years is likely to lie down this street or that one?
 I just love it.
 I could spend my life arriving each evening in a new city.”